marius-team/marius/README.md

 ## Build Information and Environment ##

 For the artifact reviewers, we will set up an AWS P3.2xLarge instance with the system pre-built and provide access to them.
-But if one wishes to build the system from scratch, the following instructions denote dependencies and how to build Marius.
+But if you wishe to build the system from scratch, the following instructions denote dependencies and how to build Marius.

 ### Requirements ###
-(Other versions may work, but are untested)
-* Ubuntu 18.04 or MacOS 10.15
+* Ubuntu 18.04
-* CUDA 10.1 or 10.2 (If using GPU training)
+* CUDA 10.1 or 10.2
-* CuDNN 7 (If using GPU training)
+* CuDNN 7
 * 1.7 >= pytorch
 * python >= 3.6
 * pip >= 21
-* GCC >= 9 (On Linux) or Clang 12.0 (On MacOS)
+* GCC >= 9
 * cmake >= 3.12
 * make >= 3.8